patelayush3/event-management-dashboard/README.md

 Unlike traditional search engines that rely on exact keyword matches, our system allows users to search using natural language (e.g., *"AI workshop for beginners this weekend"*).

-**How it works:**
-1. **Embedding Generation:** When an event is created, its title, description, and metadata are processed through **OpenAI Embeddings** to generate dense vector representations.
-2. **Vector Storage:** These embeddings are indexed using **FAISS (Facebook AI Similarity Search)**, a library optimized for highly efficient similarity search of dense vectors.
-3. **Query Matching:** When a user searches, their natural language query is similarly converted into an embedding.
-4. **Similarity Search:** FAISS rapidly compares the query vector against all event vectors to return the most semantically relevant events based on meaning, rather than exact text matches.

-This architecture ensures highly accurate search results that scale effectively for production environments.

-> Embeddings are generated only when events are created or updated, ensuring search remains fast and cost-efficient.

 ## 🛠 Tech Stack
 | Category | Technology |